lee-hodg/fpghost.github.io/_posts/2020-08-30-coin-flip-power-analysis.md

 print(f'{(1-alpha)*100} % of the time we get a count of heads out of {n} flips between {n*lower_r:.2f} and {n*upper_r:.2f} if n={n}')
 ```

-Running this script tells me that, if $n=100$ and $\alpha=0.05$, with a fair coin we'd reject the null hypothesis (erroneously, type 1 error) if we had less than 40 heads or more than 60 heads.
+Running this script tells me that if $n=100$ and $\alpha=0.05$, with a fair coin we'd reject the null hypothesis (erroneously, type 1 error) if we had less than 40 heads or more than 60 heads.
 Our rejection rejection, $R_{\psi_n}$ is therefore less than 40 or above 60.

 ### What is the probability that we reject the null hypothesis when $p\ne 0.5$?